-Bus #200 to Antibes and Cannes may a bargain at 1 euro, but between traffic and all the stops along the route, the trip takes 2 to 3 times as long as the train.
-Especially if you’re going from Nice to Cannes, I recommend spending a couple of extra euros to take the train and saving a lot of time.
+The Bus #200 to Antibes and Cannes may be a bargain at just 1,50€, but between the traffic and all the stops along the route, the trip takes 2 to 3 times as long as the train and you will arrive in Cannes exhausted.
+If you’re going from Nice to Cannes, I highly recommend spending a couple of extra euros to take the train and get there in 30-40 minutes instead.

 - Back up to Main Bus Page: Everything you need to know about taking the Bus in Nice